Breaking

 Best ultrawide monitors 2025: Picks for gaming, budget, 5K, premium, and more | usagoldmines.com

-Do you want a huge amount of usable display space, but without the hassle of a double-monitor setup?
+Do you want a large expanse of usable display space, but without the hassle of setting up dual monitors?
 An ultrawide monitor is the ticket.
 Ultrawide monitors have a wider display panel that provides an immersive experience and far more screen real-estate than your average widescreen.

 I’ve tested a bunch of ultrawide monitors in order to name the best picks in various categories ranging from those optimized for gaming to those suited for professional use.
 Below you’ll find a curated list of my favorites in each category.
 I describe my evaluation process for monitors at the bottom of this article.